How to Hike Elephant Mountain (Xiangshan) for Epic Taipei Views

 God statue at Tianbao Temple between Elephant and Lion mountains

-Otherwise, you can further explore the network of trails on Tiger Mountain (use this map), finishing at one of two large temples: Songshan Fengtian Temple (松山奉天宮, here) or Songshan Cihui Temple (松山慈惠堂, here).
+Another longer option would be to further explore the network of trails on Tiger Mountain (use this map), finishing at one of two large temples: Songshan Fengtian Temple (松山奉天宮, here) or Songshan Cihui Temple (松山慈惠堂, here).

 Nick Kembel selfie with Chinese characters for Elephant Mountain on a red stone behind him